maciejjan/dhnb24-dumy-test/README.md

 made for the purpose of demonstrating Git.

 This is a new change that Maciej made.
+This is another change to demonstrate the command line.

 This repository contains the code and data used in the following presentation and planned article: